abradley2/melcore/README.md

 # Melcore

-Minimal Redux-ish implementation for Mithril.js, with middleware for handling asynchronous request via `m.request`
+Minimal Redux-ish implementation.

-I really just wanted a library like Redux, with a built in middleware for handling requests using `m.request`, and a nicer way to write reducers so it won't fail quietly when one of my constants are mistyped.
-Other than those couple of reasons, this may as well be titled "Discount knockoff-Redux".
-But "Melcore" sounds kewler and this fits with the "Mithril" theme I guess.
+I really just wanted something like Redux with a nicer way of creating reducers and setting up the store.

 # The Store

-A store is an object that contains a single atom of the application's state, and registered reducers that divide the responsibilities of creating a new state with every action based of the previous state.
+A store is an object that contains a single atom of the application's state, and registered reducers that divide the responsibilities of creating a new state with every action.

 ```
 const createStore = require('melcore').createStore